axibase/atsd/finance/command-trade-insert.md

 * Field specified after the `session` field are not stored in the database however are logged in the `trades.log` file and can be used for latency monitoring and tracing.

-* When sending multiple commands over the same connection, separate commands with a `\n` line break.
+* When sending multiple commands over the same connection, separate commands with a line break.

 * To modify an existing trade, send a new command with the same `trade_num` and instrument identifier fields.